FocusThen/gamea/TILED_GUIDE.md

 **Notes:**

+- `targetId` can reference any object; the teleporter will drop the player at that object's position
-- Teleporters work in pairs - link them using `targetId`
+- Teleporters can still work in pairs by pointing to another teleporter object
-- Player teleports to the center of the target teleporter
+- Player teleports to the center of the target object (or the top of a teleporter)
 - Has a cooldown to prevent rapid teleportation

 ### Spike